ganeshsar/TalonInteractionZones/README.md

 * Any key action supported by Talon (https://talon.wiki/key_action/) [ex: ctrl-s]
 * Key bindings, requires (https://github.com/FireChickenProductivity/TalonKeyRebindings) [ex: bind: a,mouse 0, unbind: a]
 * Swapping interaction zones [ex: swap: default]
+* Starting/opening any application [ex: start: C:/notepad.exe]

 ## Workflow Overview
-1. Draw your zones in your image editing program and use text boxes inside of the zones to configure them.
+1. Draw your zones in your image editing program and use text boxes inside of the zones to configure them (alternatively just put down some placeholder text and manually write the configuration file after).
 Requires any image editing program that exports to PDF (https://www.photopea.com/ or Photoshop are examples).
 Every unique zone must have a unique colour (even a little difference is fine), all text for a particular zone must be within that unique colour.
 2. Download pdf files to …/pdfparser/ subdirectory.
 Use the pdf_parser.py utility to automatically convert the PDF into a visual (.png stripped of text), and config file (.txt).
 3. Use the interaction zones.

 ## Installation
 1. Clone this repository into the Talon user folder.
-3. First time users need to create an interaction zone.
-A default.pdf interaction zone is included in .../pdfparser/.
+2. First time users need to create an interaction zone.
+<br>A default.pdf interaction zone is included in .../pdfparser/.
 You need to run the pdf_parser.py file in the .../pdfparser directory as a standalone script and select the "Parse Pdf" option in order to generate the interaction zone files.
-This requires the PyMuPDF (https://pypi.org/project/PyMuPDF/) library to be installed.
+<br>This requires the PyMuPDF (https://pypi.org/project/PyMuPDF/) library to be installed, also Pillow (https://pypi.org/project/Pillow/).
-4. If required, you can use the same utility to resize the output of the PDFs to your local machines screen size using the "Resize All Images" option when running the utility.
+3. If required, you can use the same utility to resize the output of the PDFs to your local machines screen size using the "Resize All Images" option when running the utility.
-5. Restart Talon and click the little grey rectangle in the top centre of your screen to toggle the zones on-and-off.
+4. Restart Talon and click the little grey rectangle in the top centre of your screen to toggle the zones on-and-off.

 # Creating Custom Interaction Zones
 Creating a custom interaction zone occurs inside of an image editing program such as Photopea (https://www.photopea.com/) or Photoshop.<br /><br />